openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

 * We are not their priority vs we have dedicated Observability Group that can react to import ant missing features.
 * Not helping open source community.

-#### Change CMO, so it does not deploy Platform Monitoring at all; only rely on UWM.
+### Change CMO, so it does not deploy Platform Monitoring at all; only rely on UWM

 In previous sessions and previous version of this document we proposed NOT deploying extra Prometheus and whole "Platform Monitoring" part.